Private Tour Details

 Day 16 - Hot Air Balloon Flight & Cappadocia Tour

-Day 17 - Off the beaten Cappadocia
+Day 17 - Off the beaten path in Cappadocia

 Day 18 - Hattusa

 After breakfast, we will drive to the land of the Hittites and visit their capital: Hattusa.
 The first settlers in this area, Hattians or native Anatolians, called their city 'Hattusa,' which was maintained during the reign of the Hittites.
 The old city covered roughly a square kilometer before the Hittites came.
 At its peak, the city covered 1.8 km² and comprised an inner and outer portion, both surrounded by a massive and still visible course of walls erected in the 14th Century BC.
 The inner city covered an area of some 0.8 km² and was occupied by a citadel with large administrative buildings and temples.
 The royal residence, or acropolis, was built on a high ridge known as 'The Great Fortress.'
 After lunch, we will drive to the Yazilikaya, a shrine to the communities that once lived around Hattusa.
 On the rock-cut reliefs of Chambers A and B, the gods of the Hittite pantheon are portrayed.
 One of the uses of the sanctuary may have involved the New Year’s Eve celebrations ceremonies.
 A 45-minute drive will take us to Alacahoyuk, a Neolithic excavation site, and a small city during the Hittite era.
 We will drive to Ankara afterward and check in to our hotel.
 Overnight in Ankara.